robertschank/robertschank.github.io/index.md

 ## <a id="four-questions-full"></a> Four Questions
 **Byron Katie, Loving What Is**

-**Context:** We suffer when we argue with reality.
-The four questions help you stop fighting what is and find clarity in what's actually true.
+**Context:** "The Work" explores how we suffer when our thoughts argue with reality.
+The four questions help you investigate those thoughts and shift your perspective.

 **Good for:**
 - Release from troubling thoughts